You want smart political talk without the meltdowns?

 And you watch Schiff.

-He's gonna this is going to be shifty shifts from here on in.
+This is going to be shifty shift from here on in.

-So when when Joe and I talk about we're seeing the tip of the iceberg, but look where the tip is starting.
+So when Joe and I talk about, we're seeing the tip of the iceberg, but look where the tip is starting.

 The tip is starting with the former president's number one and most trusted aide, Susan Rice.